 How to make polenta

 We believe it makes making all polenta much easier by adding the polenta to the liquid before it is hot.
-We have been using this method for a long time and our polenta has never been lumpy nor have we had a difficult time of the polenta seizing up too fast.
+We've been using this method for a long time.
+Our polenta has never been lumpy, and it never seizes up too fast.

 How we make polenta gives the coarse grains time to cook but still remain chewy.